 Children and adults are invited to compete in the hammer throw, caber toss and more.
 Kids can partake in the dance and band competitions, and will have their own mini-Highland Games, which will include many of the same events as the adult version.

-The children’s games will take place in the Family Village, which has been enhanced this year in celebration of the 40th anniversary of this event.
-Kids can get their face painted, enjoy inflatables, watch medieval combat presentations or learn combat moves.
-Kids can also participate in a one-kilometre race in the Caledonian Run at 9 a.m.
+The children’s games will take place in the Family Village where kids can get their face painted, enjoy inflatables, watch medieval combat presentations or learn combat moves.
+Kids can also participate in a one-kilometre race in the Caledonian Run at 10 a.m.

 Traditional Scottish dishes such as Haggis, meat pies and shortbread cookies will be available at a concession stand.
-A free shuttle bus service will run from Verdun metro station to the Douglas Hospital, while parking on the grounds will cost $6.
+Vendors will also be on-site selling traditional Celtic attire, accessories and jewelry.

 On Aug.
-3, there will also be a Caber Parade that will kick off on Wellington St., with Scottish music and traditional Celtic dancing.
+1, there will also be a Caber Parade that will kick off at the corner of Wellington and Lasalle Streets at 7 p.m., with Scottish music and traditional Celtic dancing.
 To participate, contact the Highland Games Society; kids of all ages are welcome.